 Creating a Language Server for Protocol Buffers

-As a software engineer, there’s a particular satisfaction that comes from scratching your own itch by building the tool you need.
-That’s exactly how Protols—my Language Server Protocol (LSP) implementation for Protocol Buffers—came to life.
-The Problem: Navigating Protobuf Hell At work, we use a lot of protobuf files.
-And I mean a lot.
-While protobuf is fantastic for defining APIs and data structures, navigating between dozens (sometimes hundreds) of .proto files was becoming a genuine pain point.
-I found myself constantly using grep or Vim’s search to jump between message definitions, enum declarations, and imports across different packages. ...
+Protols is a Language Server Protocol (LSP) implementation for Protocol Buffers that I wrote in Rust.
+In this post I will talk about why I built it and some of the interesting bits from the implementation.
+Why At work, we use a lot of protobuf files.
+While protobuf is great for defining APIs and data structures, navigating between dozens (sometimes hundreds) of .proto files was painful.
+I was constantly running grep or using Vim’s search to jump between message definitions, enum declarations, and imports scattered across packages. ...

 AI experience and making of Secret-link